Diet and nutrition: children

 Between 2008 and 2015, the proportion of children aged 2-15 consuming five portions or more of fruit and vegetables per day has remained broadly stable between 12% to 15%

-Seven percent of boys aged 2-15 living in the most deprived Scottish Index of multiple Deprivation (SIMD) quintile met the recommendation in 2010/11, compared with 17% in the least deprived quintile.
-Twelve per cent of girls met the recommendation in both the least and most deprived quintiles (Chart 2 (view chart) ).
-The proportion of children consuming no daily fruit and vegetables was greatest in the most deprived quintile (16%) and lowest in the least deprived quintile (5%) (Chart 3 (view chart) ).
+Seven percent of boys aged 2-15 living in the most deprived Scottish Index of multiple Deprivation (SIMD) quintile met the recommendation in 2012, compared with 15% in the least deprived quintile.
+Fifteen per cent of girls met the recommendation in the least deprived quintile compared with 8% in the most deprived (Chart 2 (view chart) ).
+The proportion of children consuming no daily fruit and vegetables was greatest in the most deprived quintile (16%) and lowest in the least deprived quintile (4%) (Chart 3 (view chart) ).

 The Scottish Health Survey reported that children with at least one parent who met the recommended daily intake of fruit and vegetables were more likely to meet the recommended intake.

 Research carried out by the Child and Adolescent Health Research Unit at the University of St Andrews (previously at the University of Edinburgh) used the Health Behaviour in School-aged Children (HBSC) survey to assess gender differences in food and drink consumption among Scottish school-aged children.
 The Nutrition and health among young people in Scotland, 2010 briefing paper reported that: